Month 3, Day 1, Monday 2:15 p.m.

 He gave her the barest hint of a smile.
 “A remarkable improvement from your first attempts, and impressive work from a first term student.
 A feat worthy of my apprentice.”

-From the desk beside her, Damien scowled at his own illusion, which was struggling to remain three-dimensional and solid-seeming, but still earned him two contribution points.
-When Professor Lacer passed, Damien grimaced, tossing Sebastien a reluctant thumbs-up.
+From the desk beside her, Damien scowled at his own illusion, which struggled to remain three-dimensional and solid-seeming but still earned him two contribution points.
+When Professor Lacer had moved on, Damien grimaced, tossing Sebastien a reluctant thumbs-up.

-He turned to pull a box from one of his desk drawers, from which a motion of his hand drew a floating black wax stick.
-He guided it to draw a thick Circle on the stone floor with a couple component Circles attached, but as always, no written Word of any type.
+He turned to pull a box from one of his desk drawers.
+In response to a small motion of his hand, a black wax stick floated free of the box.
+He guided it to draw a thick Circle on the stone floor with a couple of component Circles attached, but as always, no written Word of any type.
 He placed a beast core in one of the component Circles and a jar of bright blue butterfly wings in another.
 “When you think of transmogrification, and especially free-cast transmogrification spells, awe-inspiring and dramatic visual effects might come to mind.”
 A miniature snowstorm came to life within the Circle, the clouds writhing with ever-changing faces contorted with anger and fear.
 With a gust of wind, the snow blew out of the Circle and dusted the first few rows of students, including Sebastien.

-She stared at one of the snow drops as it melted against the skin of her forearm, the melting ice creating a screaming face that stared back up at her pleadingly.
+She stared at one of the flakes as it melted against the skin of her forearm, the melting ice creating a screaming face that stared back up at her pleadingly.

 Professor Lacer dropped the snowstorm spell and replaced the jar of butterfly wings with a bright purple plum, its skin shiny and inviting, with a bright green leaf still attached to the stem.
 “You think of the amazing things thaumaturges are able to do with magical components, or components imbued with the energy of one of the Elemental Planes.”
 A ribbon of golden light grew out of the plum, singing with a voice that was part choral and part string instrument, but all enchantment.

-He scowled at them, and shamefaced, they hurried to return to their seats.
-He returned the plum to the box, pulling out a large conch seashell in the light pink and deep orange of a sunset.
+He scowled at them, and, shamefaced, they hurried to return to their seats.
+He returned the plum to the box and pulled out a large conch seashell in the light pink and deep orange of a sunset.
 “But magical components can become a crutch, a bad habit like inefficiency in your casting or relying only on fire and beast cores as power sources.
 For a powerful, properly educated, and mentally nimble thaumaturge, even mundane components can give you access to a variety of magical effects.”

 He waved nonchalantly toward the blackboard, where a piece of chalk rose up and drew out a pentagon.
 “You may have heard it said that ideas, or concepts, are like drops of dew on a spiderweb.
-Triggering one can lead to vibrations that trigger one or a dozen others in a way that can seem random, but is in fact based on the complex logic of associations.”
+Triggering one can lead to vibrations that trigger another, or a dozen others, in a way that may seem random but is in fact based on the complex logic of associations.”

-Sebastien had seen a lot of simple transmogrification spells in Pecanty’s Sympathetic Science class, as he demonstrated things associated with whatever poem or play they were studying that day, and performed a few herself for Modern Magics, such as the color-changing, locking, and most recently the sharpness spell, which took the sharpness of a component to give a temporary edge to a dull knife.
-But she was excited to delve deeper, despite her general consternation and confusion with the subject as taught by Pecanty.
-Transmogrification could do things that transmutation couldn’t yet, and with enough skill it was the craft that could further develope things like the dreamless sleep and sleep-proxy spells, or the kind of feats Myrddin had been capable of.
+Sebastien had seen a lot of simple transmogrification spells in Pecanty’s Sympathetic Science class, as he demonstrated things associated with whatever poem or play they were studying that day.
+She had also performed a few herself for Modern Magics, such as color-changing, locking a door using a leather knot as component, and most recently a sharpness spell, which took the sharpness of a component to give a temporary edge to a dull knife.
+Despite her general consternation and confusion with the subject as taught by Pecanty, she was excited to delve deeper.
+Transmogrification could do things that transmutation couldn’t yet, and with enough skill it was the craft most capable of further developing the dreamless sleep and sleep-proxy spells.

 He turned to the board behind him.
 Inside the pentagon was written, “Conch shell,” and each of the five corners grew an attached note of simple spell effects that could be drawn from it.